reuters-graphics/newsroom-datawrapper-guide/dos-and-donts.md

 #### ✘DON'T: Mix and match number hierarchy
 #### ✓DO: Use decimals and units to label values consistently

-Financial and economic data is often expressed in millions or billions of dollars.
+Financial and economic data are often expressed in millions or billions of dollars.
 If you don't convert those numbers, the reader has to do math.
-For example, converting 1,000 billion to 1 trillion.
+For example, converting "1,000 billion" to "1 trillion".

 ![](https://raw.githubusercontent.com/reuters-graphics/newsroom-datawrapper-guide/gh-pages/.github/images/hierarchy.png?v=3)